labgrid-project/labgrid/doc/configuration.rst

 AndroidNetFastboot
 ~~~~~~~~~~~~~~~~~~
-An :any:`AndroidNetFastboot` resource describes a network device in fastboot
+An :any:`AndroidNetFastboot` resource describes a network device in *Fastboot
-state.
+state*.

 .. code-block:: yaml